atul-vipin-xminds/internship-xminds/comeonda/README.md

    Create a database named: come_on_da_db

 6. Configure environment variables
-   Create a .env file in the project root and add:
+   Fill the .env file in the project root:

    DATABASE_URL=mysql+aiomysql://root:password@localhost:3306/come_on_da_db
    SECRET_KEY=your_secret_key